Parking and ending your trip

 Parking spaces with short time limits

-You cannot park in spaces with time limits of less that 1 hour.
+You cannot park in spaces with time limits of less than 1 hour, such as 30 minute loading zone

 In Seattle, you must obey the following parking distances: 5 feet from driveways, 15 feet from fire hydrants, 20 feet from crosswalks, and 30 feet from Stop or Yield signs.
 Please pay attention to avoid any yellow or red painted curbs.